Simple Living With Nature

 My favorite place to get organic dried elderberries is Mountain Rose Herbs.

 I love combining all of my favorite things like this.
-Take a foraged ingredient like elderberries and fermenting it into delicious tasting herbal medicine!
+Take a foraged ingredient like elderberries and ferment it into a delicious tasting herbal recipe!

 Elderberries are such an important part of anyone’s herbal apothecary, and this is probably my new favorite way to use them.